hdbeukel/james/README.md

 # James

 James is a java framework for finding good solutions for combinatorial optimization problems using metaheuristics.
-The main focus of the framework is subset selection (occurring in all kinds of applications), though other types of problems can easily be plugged in.
+The framework is mainly focused on subset selection which has applications in various fields, though other types of problems can also easily be plugged in.

-A wide range of generic neighbourhood searches are provided out-of-the-box, including basic local search (random descent), steepest descent, tabu search, variable neighbourhood search, etc. In addition, some specific subset selection algorithms are available, as well as exhaustive search.
+A wide range of generic neighbourhood searches are provided out-of-the-box, including basic local search (random descent), steepest descent, tabu search, variable neighbourhood search, etc. In addition, some specific subset sampling algorithms are available, as well as exhaustive search, which is of course only feasible for problems with a reasonably small search space.